Language Arts

 *Honors English 9* B Grade 9

 Description: Students will be introduced to the study of classic literature and will complete both individual and group novel studies.
-Students will also complete a research project on the topic of their choosing.
-Students cover the same material as in English 9 but at an advanced level, moving into more depth of curriculum.
+Students will also complete a multigenre research project on the topic of their choosing.
+Novel studies include: The Outsiders and The Lord of the Flies.
+Students cover the same material as in English 9 but at an advanced level, moving into more depth of curriculum, with additional independent reading and projects.

 *Honors English 10* A Grade 10

-Description: English 10 strengthens students’ reading and writing skills.
-Literature study explores both theme and form through drama, poetry, the novel, myth, fable and the short story with a focus on character analysis, plot, theme and other literary elements.
+Description: English 10 strengthens students’ independent reading and writing skills.
+Literature studies explore both theme and form through the completion of Literary Analysis Essays.
 Some independent reading is required.
 In addition, conventions of traditional grammar, sentence structure, and paragraph structure are stressed.
 Speaking, listening, and study skills are reinforced through note taking, class discussion and individual/group presentations.
 Vocabulary and spelling skills are covered as well.
 Students will complete an independent / small group novel study.
+Students will complete the same English 10 curriculum as the non-honors classes, but at a more advanced level while moving into more depth of curriculum, with additional independent reading and projects.

 *Honors English 10* B Grade 10